 4. Alphabet (NASDAQ: GOOG | GOOGL)

-Alphabet, the parent company of Google, may be the last company you’d expect to see on a list of the top autonomous vehicles stocks to buy in 2021.
+Alphabet, the parent company of Google, may be the last company you’d expect to see on a list of the top autonomous vehicles stocks to buy.
 The company’s claim to fame is a search engine, after all.

 However, Google uses artificial intelligence (AI) in its search and online advertising platforms — the same AI that makes autonomous vehicles possible.
 So what exactly is the company doing in the driverless car space?